xXJSONDeruloXx/frontend/GAMESWITCHER_ANSWERED_QUESTIONS.md

 **Impact on GameSwitcher:**
 - ✅ Can leverage existing history tracking
-- ⚠️ Need to check if muOS also has separate `content_history.lpl` for compatibility
 - ✅ Playtime data already available for display
+- ⚠️ Need to verify if muOS also maintains separate `content_history.lpl` for RetroArch compatibility (low priority)

 ---